kirkkenney/Netball-League/README.md

 * Tidy up styling.

+* Add confirmation modals before allowing user to delete data

-* Bug currently prevents a user from being deleted if the user has posts
+~~* Bug currently prevents a user from being deleted if the user has posts~~
+   * Added a fix to delete all posts associated with user first

  ~~* Passwords are currently set to 'password' by default for testing purposes.
 This needs to be amended so that they are automatically assigned a generated token as